-For years, soccer moms have been clamoring for a hybrid minivan.
+For years, growing families have been clamoring for a hybrid minivan.
 After all, who is more sensitive to fuel economy and gas prices than the legions of heroic parents hauling kids and groceries throughout suburbia?
 Despite the pent-up demand, it will be a few years—at best—before a hybrid minivan is available in the United States.

 Tens of thousands of consumers have petitioned Toyota, the hybrid leader, to bring the hybrid minivan to the US, but the company has ignored the demands of all those parents and their pint-sized passengers.
 (The Toyota Highlander Hybrid is the only seven-seater hybrid for now.)